Rural Assistance Payments

 Complete the application form:

+Your local Rural Support Trust can also help with filling out the application form if needed.
 See their page in the Ministry of Primary Industry’s website:

 You will need an Agriculture Recovery Facilitator to sign the declaration part of the form (this is usually your Rural Support Trust co-ordinator).